England: Architecture

 Many ancient standing stone monuments were erected during the prehistoric period; amongst the best known are Stonehenge, Devil's Arrows, Rudston Monolith and Castlerigg.
 With the introduction of Ancient Roman architecture there was a development of basilicas, baths, amphitheaters, triumphal arches, villas, Roman temples, Roman roads, Roman forts, stockades and aqueducts.
 It was the Romans who founded the first cities and towns such as London, Bath, York, Chester and St Albans.
 Perhaps the best-known example is Hadrian's Wall stretching right across northern England.
 Another well-preserved example is the Roman Baths at Bath, Somerset.

-Early Medieval architecture's secular buildings were simple constructions mainly using timber with thatch for roofing.
+Early medieval architecture's secular buildings were simple constructions mainly using timber with thatch for roofing.
 Ecclesiastical architecture ranged from a synthesis of Hiberno–Saxon monasticism, to Early Christian basilica and architecture characterised by pilaster-strips, blank arcading, baluster shafts and triangular headed openings.
-After the Norman conquest in 1066 various castles in England were created so law lords could uphold their authority and in the north to protect from invasion.
-Some of the best-known medieval castles are the Tower of London, Warwick Castle, Durham Castle and Windsor Castle.
+After the Norman conquest in 1066 various castles were created; the best known include the Tower of London, Warwick Castle, Durham Castle and Windsor Castle.

 Throughout the Plantagenet era, an English Gothic architecture flourished, with prime examples including the medieval cathedrals such as Canterbury Cathedral, Westminster Abbey and York Minster.
 Expanding on the Norman base there was also castles, palaces, great houses, universities and parish churches.
 Medieval architecture was completed with the 16th-century Tudor style; the four-centred arch, now known as the Tudor arch, was a defining feature as were wattle and daub houses domestically.
 In the aftermath of the Renaissance a form of architecture echoing classical antiquity synthesised with Christianity appeared, the English Baroque style of architect Christopher Wren being particularly championed.

 Georgian architecture followed in a more refined style, evoking a simple Palladian form; the Royal Crescent at Bath is one of the best examples of this.
 With the emergence of romanticism during Victorian period, a Gothic Revival was launched.
 In addition to this, around the same time the Industrial Revolution paved the way for buildings such as The Crystal Palace.
 Since the 1930s various modernist forms have appeared whose reception is often controversial, though traditionalist resistance movements continue with support in influential places.